 - Are an incorporated separate legal entity or can be auspiced by an incorporated organisation (see below Auspice arrangements)

 - Provide evidence of progress towards alignment to Victoria’s 11 Child Safe Standards.
 This may include, for example, a publicly accessible child safe policy; a Code of Conduct; Child safe risk management procedures; Working with Children Checks; screening processes for employees and volunteers; incident reporting policies; or staff training and awareness of child safety matters.
-Further information on the Child Safe Standards will be provided at child safety webinars Organisations interested in applying for a Youth Engagement Grant are strongly encouraged to attend one of these sessions.
+Further information on the Child Safe Standards will be provided at child safety webinars (External link) Organisations interested in applying for a Youth Engagement Grant are strongly encouraged to attend one of these sessions.

 - Can provide evidence of one of the following (where there is an auspice arrangement, relevant information should be provided by the auspicing organisation): existing child abuse insurance cover, OR current quote/s that have been obtained for child abuse insurance cover, OR information regarding the steps that have been taken to obtain a quote for child abuse insurance cover.

 Further details regarding child abuse insurance requirements and other eligibility criteria will be provided at Youth Engagement Grant information sessions.
 Details of forthcoming information sessions are available on our main Youth Engagement Grants page.